1. To fully involve advance BCA students in the procedures and environment of broadcasting or related industries.

 4. School approval.
 Applicants are carefully reviewed to determine whether the student has satisfactorily completed appropriate course work and participated in relevant co curricular activities.
 Attitude, ability to work well with others, and interpersonal skills are also considered.
 Department approval consists of a positive determination by the Internship Director and a nomination statement signed by two BCA faculty members.

-Two (2) credit hours: Minimum of 10-12 hours per week for at least 15 consecutive weeks or part-time during weekends throughout the school year.
-(At least 175 hours work experience).
-[Undergraduate and Graduate]
+Two (2) credit hours: At least 175 hours work experience during a single semester (On average, a minimum of 10-12 hours per week for at least 15 consecutive weeks or part-time during weekends throughout the school year).

-Four (4) credit hours: Minimum of 25-30 hours per week for at least 15 consecutive weeks.
-(At least 400 hours work experience).
-[Undergraduate only]
+Four (4) credit hours: At least 400 hours work experience during a single semester (On average, a minimum of 25-30 hours per week for at least 15 consecutive weeks).

-Five (5) credit hours: Minimum of 30-35 hours per week for at least 15 weeks.
-(At least 500 hours work experience).
-[Undergraduate only]
+Five (5) credit hours: At least 500 hours work experience during a single semester (On average, a minimum of 30-35 hours per week for at least 15 weeks).

-Six (6) credit hours: Minimum of a 40 hours week for at least 15 weeks.
-(At least 600 hours work experience).
-[Undergraduate only]
+Six (6) credit hours: At least 600 hours work experience during a single semester (On average, a minimum of a 40 hours week for at least 15 weeks).

-NOTE: Only 6 hours of intern credit may count toward an undergraduate major and only 3 hours count toward an undergraduate minor or graduate degree.
-BCA 529 does not satisfy the requirement that at least 6 elective hours in the major must be chose form 400-500 level courses.
+NOTE: Only 6 total hours of intern credit may count toward a major and only 3 hours may count toward a minor.
+BCA 529 does not satisfy the requirement that at least 6 elective hours in the major must be chose from 400-500 level courses.

 1. Students must first file an application in the BCA office.
 This must be completed no later than the last two weeks of the term preceding the period of the internship.
 Normally the department will act on whether to approve the application within two weeks.
 The application must be accompanied by a transcript and a completed faculty nomination form.